Home / Companies / Cloudflare / Blog / Post Details

 Summary

-The Cloudflare team has developed a solution to handle graceful restarts for UDP servers, a challenging problem that arises with the increasing adoption of UDP-based protocols like QUIC.
-The solution, called udpgrm, is a lightweight daemon that helps upgrade UDP servers without dropping a single packet.
-It uses Linux's SO_REUSEPORT API and eBPF programs to route packets to the correct instance and preserve flow stickiness.
-The daemon is designed to be easy to use, yet hides complexity and solves a hard problem.
-It supports three dissector modes: DISSECTOR_FLOW, DISSECTOR_CBPF, and DISSECTOR_NOOP, which can be used for different protocols and server requirements. udpgrm provides a clean API using setsockopt() calls, careful socket-stealing logic, powerful and expressive configurable dissectors, and well-thought-out integration with systemd.
-The solution is intended to create space and vocabulary for long-term improvements in the Linux Sockets API.
+The Cloudflare team has developed a solution to handle graceful restarts of UDP servers without dropping any packets, a challenging problem due to the stateful nature of modern UDP protocols.
+The solution is called udpgrm, a lightweight daemon that uses Linux's `SO_REUSEPORT` API and eBPF programs to route incoming packets to the correct instance, preserving flow stickiness.
+The daemon provides a clean API using `setsockopt()` calls, careful socket-stealing logic, powerful and expressive configurable dissectors, and well-thought-out integration with systemd. udpgrm supports three dissector modes: DISSECTOR_FLOW, DISSECTOR_CBPF, and DISSECTOR_NOOP, which can be used to handle different protocols and scenarios.
+The solution is intended to be easy to use but solves a genuinely hard problem in the Linux Sockets API.